jondot/hygen/content/docs/introduction.md

 This creates a project-local `_templates` folder for you at your source root with two helper generators that saves you time:

 * `hygen generator new --name generatorName` - builds a new generator for you
-* `with-prompt new --name generatorName` - the same as before, only this one will be prompt driven.
+* `hygen with-prompt new --name generatorName` - the same as before, only this one will be prompt driven.

 [[info]]
 |###### Template Locality